hvkale/hvkale/README.md

-- 👋 Hi, I’m @hvkale
+- 👋 Hi, I’m Harshad Kale, known on Github as @hvkale
 - 👀 I’m interested in technology, especially everything Apple 
 - 👨‍💻 I write a lot of code for iOS apps using Swift and SwiftUI
-- 🌱 I’m currently learning Machine Learning when I find some time
+- 👶 I’m a new dad
 - 💞️ I’m looking to collaborate on about anything
-- 📫 I can be reached over twitter @hvkale
+- 📫 I can be reached over Mastadon @hvkale.
+Links in profile.

 <!---
 hvkale/hvkale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.